-The name itself indicates that this traveling expense relates to expenses incurred for travel by entity employees or directors.
-The purpose of travel shall be connecting to the entity’s business operations.
+The name itself indicates that this traveling expense relates to expenses incurred by entity employees or directors.
+The purpose of travel shall be related to the entity’s business operations.
 Therefore, the purpose shall not be personal.

 Estimated reading time: 5 minutes